 New Listings & Pending Sales

-- The number of pending sales is 6% higher than last October.
+- The number of pending sales was down by 6.8% as compared to last April.

 - If Median Listing Price is trending up, the market may be “hot” and homes will likely be selling more quickly.